 My Refrigerator Temperature Keeps Changing.
 How Do I Fix It?

 Does your refrigerator have trouble maintaining a cool temperature?
-Or does your food frequently get frozen solid?
-Either way, you have a problem.
+Or is your refrigerator door seal faulty?
+Either way, you may have a problem.
 In this guide, we’re going to run through the most common reasons your refrigerator temperature keeps fluctuating and the different ways to fix it.

 Each time someone opens the refrigerator door, cold air escapes and the fridge has to work harder to cool down again.
 If the door is opened too often, it can struggle to maintain an optimal temperature.
 On the other hand, if the door is open for too long, the fridge will overcompensate and produce lots of cold air.
 When the fridge door is then closed again, that cold air gets trapped and the temperature plunges drastically.